-- 5.8.2 Grasping Fingers.
-Contestants may grasp all four fingers in an effort to break a hold, but pulling back the thumb or one, two or three fingers is illegal. - 5.8.3 Slam.
+5.8.2 Grasping Fingers.
+Contestants may grasp all four fingers in an effort to break a hold, but pulling back the thumb or one, two or three fingers is illegal.

+- 5.8.3 Slam.
 The term "slam" is interpreted as lifting and bringing an opponent to the mat with unnecessary force.
 This infraction may be committed by a contestant in either the top or bottom position on the mat and in the neutral position during a takedown.
 When a contestant lifts the opponent off the mat and brings that wrestler to the mat with excessive force, a slam shall be called without hesitation after the situation occurs. - 5.8.4 Intentional Drill.
-An intentional drill or forceful fall back is illegal when the defensive wrestler is in a standing position and the offensive wrestler has a scissor hold or a cross-body ride.

-- 5.8.5 Over-Scissors.
+An intentional drill or forceful fall back is illegal and shall be called as a flagrant misconduct when the defensive wrestler is in a standing position and the offensive wrestler has a leg/body scissor hold or a cross-body ride.
+(See Rule 5.6.1.d.) - 5.8.5 Over-Scissors.
 A leg hooked over the top toe of an opponent's straight body scissors is interpreted as an over-scissor and is therefore illegal.
 (See Illustration No. 34.) - 5.8.6 Locked Hands-Guillotine.
 The offensive wrestler cannot lock hands around the head of the defensive wrestler when using the guillotine until the offensive wrestler meets a near-fall criterion. - 5.8.7 Injury-Illegal.
 For injury caused by illegal action, see Rule 6.4. - 5.8.8 Legal Hold-to Illegal.
 A wrestler applying a legal hold should not be penalized when the opponent turns the legal hold into an illegal hold.
 The referee shall cause the hold to be released when it becomes illegal.
 However, the match need not be stopped unless the referee finds it necessary to do so in order to correct the situation.
 (See Rule 2.11.)